TL122022/shiningstar/_pages/quotes.md

 <b>Forgiveness Quotes</b>

-1. Forgive others not because they deserve forgiveness, but because you deserve peace. - Mel Robbins. <br>
+1. Forgive others not because they deserve forgiveness, but because you deserve peace - Mel Robbins. <br>

+<b>Identity Quotes</b>

+1. To be yourself in a world that is constantly trying to make you someone else is the greatest accomplishment - Ralph Waldo Emerson. <br>
+2. You are your own teacher.
+Looking for teachers can't solve your own doubts.
+Investigate yourself to find the truth -- inside, not outside.
+Knowing yourself is most important - Ajahn Chah. <br>